-b.
+a.
 Sanctions Status During the Appeal

-Any sanctions imposed as a result of the Hearing Panel's Determination are stayed during the appeal process.
+Any sanctions imposed as a result of the hearing are stayed during the appeal process.
 Supportive measures may be reinstated, subject to the same supportive measure procedures above.

-If any of the sanctions are to be implemented immediately following the determination, then emergency removal procedures (detailed above) for a hearing on the justification for doing so must be permitted within 48 hours of implementation.
+If any of the sanctions are to be implemented immediately post-hearing, then emergency removal procedures (detailed above) for a hearing on the justification for doing so must be permitted within 48 hours of implementation.